 As downwind sails get bigger and the mid-girth increases, it’s harder and harder to get the top of the sail to furl if you start from the bottom.
 For broader angles (90-155 degrees), downwind sails are bigger, wider, and they have more depth.
 They also have considerable area forward of the straight-line luff.
 That is what keeps the sail stable and powerful and allows you to ease the sail out to project area in front of the boat.
 This is where top-down furling comes into play.
 Since the sail needs to project and there is a lot of area in the front of the sail, the torsional rope is not attached directly to the sail.
 The head is attached directly to the swivel and rope at the head.
 The tack is secured to a free-rotating fitting on the drum.
 As the furling line is pulled, the tack lags behind and the head furls first.
 The sail furls from the top down, capturing the hard-to-furl top sections first.

-No matter how well the furling system works, or how good the torsional rope is, there are still limits.
+No matter how well the furling system works, there are still limits.
 Full-sized broad-reaching and running spinnakers have mid-girths of as much of 100 percent of the foot length and can be very deep.
 That can be problematic to furl.
 As a rough guideline, if the mid-girth is much over 88-90 percent of the foot length, all bets are off.
 It might furl, it might not.
 That’s when a spinnaker sock makes the most sense.
 They’re a good choice for full-sized asymmetrical spinnakers designed for broad reaching and running.
 They are also more cost effective, since a good top-down furling system with a proper torsional rope can easily cost as much as the sail.

 The bottom line is this: for furling systems, smaller and flatter is better.
 Once you are full sized, think sock.